 Some pupils find it harder than others to attend school and therefore at all stages of improving attendance, schools and partners should work with pupils and parents to remove any barriers to attendance by building strong and trusting relationships and working together to put the right support in place.
-Securing good attendance cannot therefore be seen in isolation, and effective practices for improvement will involve close interaction with schools' efforts on curriculum, behaviour, bullying, special educational needs support, pastoral and mental health and wellbeing, and effective use of resources.
-It cannot solely be the preserve of a single member of staff, or organisation, it must be a concerted effort across all teaching and non-teaching staff in school, the trust or governing body, the local authority, and other local partners.
-Working together to improve school attendance (publishing.service.gov.uk) September 2022.
+Securing good attendance cannot therefore be seen in isolation, and effective practices for improvement will involve close interaction with schools' efforts on curriculum, behaviour, bullying, special educational needs support, pastoral and mental health and wellbeing, careers development and work experience and effective use of resources.
+It cannot solely be the preserve of a single member of staff, or organization, it must be a concerted effort across all teaching and non-teaching staff in school, the trust or governing body, the local authority, and other local partners.
+Working together to improve school attendance (publishing.service.gov.uk) September 2022 and Mental health issues affecting a pupil's attendance: guidance for schools - GOV.UK (www.gov.uk) February 2023 particularly p.
+15. Relating to additional considerations for children with an EHC plan.

-We are meeting our obligation with regards to school attendance through our whole-school culture and ethos that values good attendance, including:
+We are meeting our obligation about school attendance through our whole-school culture and ethos that values good attendance, including:

-- Promoting good attendance - Reducing absence, including persistent and prolonged absence - Ensuring every pupil has access to the full-time education to which they are entitled - Acting early to address patterns of absence - Building strong relationships with families to ensure pupils have the support in place to attend school.
+- Promoting good attendance - Reducing absence, including persistent and prolonged absence - Ensuring every pupil has access to the full-time education to which they are entitled - Acting early to address patterns of absence - Building strong relationships with families to ensure pupils have the support in place to attend school

 We will also promote and support punctuality in attending lessons.
+Staff report non-attendance to lessons promptly to office and Senior Leaderships Team (SLT) staff.